alanmmolina/alanmmolina.github.io/content/projects/standalone/composing-a-spotify-analytics-pipeline-with-dagster.md

   <img src="dagster-spotify-init-ui.png" alt="Dagster UI" width="100%">
 </p>

 I won't make a full tour of the UI in this project, but instead focus on the assets themselves.
 As you can see, our code is rendered in this stylish dark-themed lineage graph (you can change it to a light theme too if you prefer), where you can clearly see the asset dependencies flowing from left to right and their current status.
-Since we haven't materialized any assets yet—which means executing the code to generate the actual data outputs and store them in physical storage, all asset partitions are marked as missing and our `gold` asset shows _Never materialized.
+Since we haven't materialized any assets yet - which means executing the code to generate the actual data outputs and store them in physical storage, all asset partitions are marked as missing and our `gold` asset shows _Never materialized.

 A nice touch is the tags at the bottom of each asset (like `bronze`, `python`, `json`) that visually indicate the purpose and technology behind each component without requiring us to examine the code.
 There's an extensive list of [kind tags](https://docs.dagster.io/guides/build/assets/metadata-and-tags/kind-tags) available in [[articles/tools/dagster|Dagster]], and the system is open to contributions if you need custom ones.

 Let's try materializing a single partition of one asset to see how it works.
 Right-click on any `bronze` asset and select **Materialize**.
-The materialization context will show you the list of available partitions—you can choose one or more partitions to start the materialization or select them all (which would lead to a backfill run).
+The materialization context will show you the list of available partitions - you can choose one or more partitions to start the materialization or select them all (which would lead to a backfill run).
 Let's choose a single one and click **Launch run**.
 You'll see the asset status changing in real-time, and when the materialization finishes, we can examine the asset details in the **Asset Catalog**:

 <p align="center">
   <img src="dagster-spotify-single-partition-materialization.png" alt="Single Asset (and Partition) Materialization" width="100%">
 </p>

 Notice how the metadata we configured in our code is displayed here in the **Overview** tab.
-If a metadata item is numeric, [[articles/tools/dagster|Dagster]] can also generate plots automatically—particularly useful for tracking the volume of rows if the asset represents a table.
+If a metadata item is numeric, [[articles/tools/dagster|Dagster]] can also generate plots automatically - particularly useful for tracking the volume of rows if the asset represents a table.
 This metadata can even be accessed programmatically by other [[articles/tools/dagster|Dagster]] components.

 There are several other tabs worth exploring: the **Partitions** tab shows the status of each partition with timestamps and run IDs; the **Events** tab displays all actions related to the asset, providing a complete history of materializations; the **Checks** tab shows quality tests for your assets (a powerful feature we're not using in this demo); and the **Lineage** tab visualizes the upstream and downstream dependencies of the selected asset.